search menu icon-carat-right cmu-wordmark

 Qualifications

-My professional career has spanned industry, academia and government.
+My professional career has spanned industry, academia, and government.
 In my current position at the Carnegie Mellon Software Engineering Institute (SEI), a federally-funded research and development center, I perform and transition research from academia to government and industry.
 As such, I bring expertise in bridging these communities, which are all IEEE stakeholders.
-As an Initiative Lead my job is to maintain an active pipeline of projects from research to transition to ensure continued results and impact, which is useful experience to bring to the IEEE CS leadership.
+As an Initiative Lead my job is to maintain an active and strategic pipeline of projects from research to transition to ensure continued results and impact, which is useful experience to bring to the IEEE CS leadership.
+As an active volunteer of the IEEE Computer Society, I am known for “getting things done.”
+In addition to VP duties, I have led several adhoc committees that have resulted in actions and deliverables that have made a difference.
 Finally, as a female Hispanic engineer, I bring a perspective that would help to ensure that IEEE activities are inviting to all minorities and underserved communities.

 Major Accomplishments

-• As the VP of IEEE CS T&C and Second Vice President I led the development of best practices for hybrid conferences, and implemented practices and policy changes to increase diversity and inclusion (D&I) in conferences and activities, promote adoption of new technologies within technical communities (TCs), increase TC Chair recognition and engagement, and improve T&C operations.
+• Implemented practices and policy changes to increase diversity and inclusion (D&I) in conferences and activities, promote adoption of new technologies within technical communities (TCs), increase TC Chair engagement, and improve T&C operations

 • As Member-at-Large of the TCSE Executive Committee I chaired multiple TCSE Awards committees, including the Distinguished Synergy Award and the Distinguished Women in Science and Engineering (WISE) Leadership Award.